Reinforcement Learning in Non-Markovian Environments: Introduction

-In the next section, we begin by recalling the Q-learning algorithm.
-By a suitable `decomposition' of the Q-learning iterate, we isolate different error terms along the lines of \cite{Chandak}, where all but the new term that captures the error due to non-Markovianity -- one might dub it `\textit{the curse of non-Markovianity}' -- are inherited from \cite{Chandak} and, $(i)$ are applicable to the controlled Markov case as well, and, $(ii)$ are asymptotically negligible.
-The additional error due to non-Markovianity also vanishes asymptotically, but the concentration bounds, when available at all, are weaker, suggesting non-negligible finite time errors.
+In Section 2, we begin by recalling the Q-learning algorithm applied to the agent state described above.
+We show that this algorithm converges to a fixed point which can be used to approximate the true $Q$-values corresponding to the policy based on the entire history and make control decisions accordingly.
+We also present a finite-time analysis, where using a suitable `decomposition' of the $Q$-learning iterate, we isolate different error terms along the lines of \cite{Chandak}, where all but the new term that captures the error due to non-Markovianity are inherited from \cite{Chandak} and, $(i)$ are applicable to the controlled Markov case as well, and, $(ii)$ are asymptotically negligible.
+The error due to non-Markovianity also vanishes asymptotically, but the concentration bounds, when available, are weaker, suggesting non-negligible finite time errors.
+We dub this difficulty in approximating the true $Q$-values and this additional error term as the `\textit{the curse of non-Markovianity}'.
 Hence a reasonable target is to minimize them `to the extent possible'.
-The latter is precisely what we aim for, and reduce the problem to that of well approximating conditional laws by a judicious choice of `approximate sufficient statistics' or, to get closer to machine learning parlance, `dynamic features'.
+This is precisely what gives us the criterion of well approximating conditional laws by a judicious choice of `approximate sufficient statistics' or, to get closer to machine learning parlance, `dynamic features'.

-The third section uses the foregoing to make a case for approximation by a simpler model using recursively computable approximate sufficient statistics, with some rigorous justification.
+Section 3 uses the foregoing to make a case for approximation by a simpler model using recursively computable approximate sufficient statistics, with some rigorous justification.
 This amounts to developing an approximate dynamic model for the controller.
 This idea is not new, see, e.g., \cite{Yu}, which seeks finite state machines as candidate controllers for POMDPs and establishes their near-optimality.
 In the latter context, these finite state controllers can be thought of as approximate controlled nonlinear filters, or approximate POMDPs.
 We point out these parallels.

-In the concluding section on future directions, we sketch plausible schemes for learning the agent dynamics and point out issues with the stationarity assumption.
+{In Section 4, we present a computation scheme inspired by the autoencoder model from \cite{Champion}.
+Unlike autoencoders, where one tries to match the input with the output, our architecture tries to match the output with the next input (i.e., tries to predict the next observation).
+The agent state in this architecture is given by the output of the encoder.
+These agents states are passed to a Deep Q-Network (DQN) \cite{dqn} which then learns the control policy.
+We call the agent trained in this manner as the \textit{Non-Markovian Q-Agent}.
+This agent is then numerically tested on three environments.
+In the concluding section on future directions, we sketch another plausible scheme for learning the agent dynamics and point out issues with the stationarity assumption. }